antb123/stellar-payment-api/README.md

 [SEP-10](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0010.md) provides a mechanism to prove ownership of a Stellar account and obtain a reusable JWT token which carries the ownership information.
-The token is required in many transaction endpoints ([SEP-24](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md), [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md), etc) and allow the Wallet to deposit and withdrawal funds on the account through TEMPO.
+The token is required in many transaction endpoints ([SEP-24](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0024.md), [SEP-6](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0006.md), etc) and allow the Wallet to deposit and withdrawal funds on the account through a Stellar Anchor.
 The token is usually valid for 1 day after it's generated, and can be used in all HTTP requests while it's valid.

 Python example (based on [Django Polaris code](https://github.com/stellar/django-polaris/blob/c2efcf4fc8da630ea76c19df7e9b80be671f90ef/polaris/polaris/tests/helpers.py#L15)) on how to get a new JWT token: